-76. The blackness finally ends, but you can take no comfort from it.
+- 76. The blackness finally ends, but you can take no comfort from it.
 You find yourself in a dark throne room, complete with the symbol of an evil Eye.
 A black shadow falls upon you, and you find it difficult to breathe.
 A lone window shows a frightful vista; an ash covered plain, and a volcano belching magma and smoke.

-"GIVE ME MY RING!" demands a voice sharp and terrible, and then you know no more...

-77. This scroll was apparently written by Gandalf, for the script matches other things he has written.
-It describes his visit to Dol Guldur. and the research that was done in the library of Minas Tirith, that great city in the south in Gondor. "...the tales of the Black Book are grim indeed.
-Some say it belonged to the Witch-king of Angmar, but others say that it could only have been written by by the Necromancer of Dol Guldur.
-Gardeleg Lord of Gorthad studied it thoroughly, and is said to have added many details on Moria which he learned from the orcs who overran Moria after the fall of Durin's folk."

-78. You realize where you are -- imprisoned in the lair of a barrow wight!
+"GIVE ME MY RING!" demands a voice sharp and terrible, and then you know no more... - 77.
+This scroll was apparently written by Gandalf, for the script matches other things he has written.
+Among other things, it describes his visit to Dol Guldur, and the research that was done in the library of Minas Tirith, that great city in the south in Gondor. "...the tales of the Black Book are grim indeed.
+Some say it belonged to the Witch King of Angmar, but others say that it could only have been written by the Necromancer of Dol Guldur.
+Gardeleg Lord of Gorthad studied it thoroughly, and is said to have added many details on Moria which he learned through sorcery and from the orcs who overran Moria after the fall of Durin's folk. - 78.
+You realize where you are imprisoned in the lair of a barrow wight!
 Your companions are unconscious, but for the gentle rise and fall of their chests, they look as ones dead, decked in the finery of dead kings.
 Across their throats are long, naked, swords.
 A song like an incantation begins to rise:

-"Cold be hand and heart and bone, And cold be sleep under stone: Never more to wake on stony bed, Never, till the Sun fails and the Moon is dead.
+"Cold be hand and heart and bone,

+And cold be sleep under stone:

+never more to wake on stony bed,

+never, till the Sun fails and the Moon is dead.

-In the black wind the stars shall die.
-And still on gold here let them lie, Till the dark lord lifts his hand Over dead sea and withered land."
+In the black wind the stars shall die

+and still on gold here let them lie,

+till the dark lord lifts his hand

+over dead sea and withered land."

-79. The dust on the floor shows that no one has disturbed the room in years.
+- 79. The dust on the floor shows that no one has disturbed the room in years.
 Your footprints are the first.
 "It may be that we are the first to enter this chamber since Balin sealed it."
-To the south, a huge statue, a troll carved of sturdy stone, glowers over the room.

-80. With a sigh of relief, one of you notices an old bird's nest perched behind one troll's ear.
+To the south, a huge statue, a troll carved of sturdy stone, glowers over the room. - 80.
+With a sigh of relief, one of you notices an old bird's nest perched behind one troll's ear.
 No living troll would have such a decoration.
 These must then be the very three that were caught by Gandalf, quarreling over the right way to cook thirteen dwarves and a hobbit!
-Now they are nothing but unliving stone.
+Now they are nothing but unliving stone. - 81.
+The great book seems to open at once to something of interest.
+"The Golden Wheel of Anor, a curious artifact once possessed by the dwarves of Khazad-dum, was said